nicholasgonzalez1/Flight_Scheduling_Dashboard/README.md

             departure_i = myFlights.Item(i).GetDeparture()

-            'Some flights might arrive at a gate before 23:59 and then leave the next day (after 0:00) 'for sake of algorithm, if such case occurs, we change departure_i to 23:59.
+            'Some flights might arrive at a gate before 23:59 and then leave the next day (after 0:00) 'for sake of the algorithm, if such case occurs, we change departure_i to 23:59.
             'Note that the departure_i is just a variable and actual flight data is not altered If (departure_i < arrival_i) Then
-                departure_i = 0.999305555555556
+                departure_i = 0.999305555555556   'represents 23:59 in decimal notation
             End If

-            'Sorts all gates in my gates so that the gates with least amount of flights assigned 'are considered first.
+            'This next statement sorts all gates in myGates so that the gates with least amount of flights assigned 'are considered first.
 This prevents some gates from having more flights assigned than other gates Set myGates = sortGatesByFlightNumber(myGates)

-            'loops through all gate object in myGates to consider *first* and *best* gate avaialable For j = 1 To myGates.Count
+            'loops through all gate object in myGates to consider first and best gate avaialable For j = 1 To myGates.Count

                 arrival_j = myGates.Item(j).LastFlight().GetArrival() 'grabs arrival/departure times of the last flight